 Test: This final stage allows a completed product to be experimented using the information discovered during prototyping.
 Although this is identified as the last step, design thinking processes are not linear, and testing results in more improvements for the product.
 After testing, innovators can now implement their solutions.

-At AYANA, we support the youth to take an active role.
-We believe the Design Thinking process can help empower these young innovators, and help dispose of their preconceived notions that they have a limited capability to make a difference.
+At AYANA, we support young people to take an active role. in community problem-solving We believe the Design Thinking process can help empower these young innovators, and help dispose of their preconceived notions that they have a limited capability to make a difference.
 We encompass this design model in our programs and support the youth in developing nations to have a responsibility and be part of a narrative for advancement.
 Through our Youth Innovation Labs, we hope to incorporate this model and further influence our upcoming generations across the world that they can indeed be a catalyst for change.